 If a child tells you about abuse:

-- Be supportive– tell the child they did the right thing by talking to you
+- Be supportive – Tell the child they did the right thing by talking to you.

 If you suspect the child is in immediate danger, it is appropriate to contact the police.
 All other reports can be made by phone or online to the Florida Department of Children and Families.

-- Is the child constantly stealing or hoarding food?
+- stealing or hoarding of food

 Acceptable Use Policy

-Acceptable use policies outline acceptable and appropriate practices for provided technology and networks which is important for the safety of everyone involved.
+Acceptable use policies outline acceptable and appropriate practices for provided technology and networks, which is important for the safety of everyone involved.